bytemedarling/style-guide/README.md

 A Website Style Guide to reference as needed

-I am still learning how to make my web pages responsive, so plese bare with me!
+I am still learning how to make my web pages responsive, so please bare with me!

 I have yet to learn this as I am working on this project while I complete the module